Involved in a Car Accident When Pregnant Women? Here’s What to Do

 - Change in frequency of fetal movement

 However, don’t take this as a comprehensive list of symptoms.
+Additionally, you may face traditional car accident injury symptoms such as tinnitus and vertigo, which can appear weeks after an accident and are often overlooked by injury victims.
 Even if you don’t see these signs, there’s a possibility of something being wrong.
 So you don’t want to take any chances.

 There are non-physical injuries you have to consider.
 For instance, a contra-coup injury, which is when you have a concussion or shock caused by a jolt or blow to another part of your body.